guettli/future-focused-communication/README.md

 Try to focus on the future and try to find concrete goals to solve these little "not yet perfect" issues.

+# Everybody has its own impression

+"We should do more ....."

+I don't like this general and vague blabla.

+Who is "we"?
+Why does one person think that his/her impressions and goals are shared by the whole group?

+I prefer to create a list the feasible specific options.
+Then discuss, then decide, then do it.

 # We are all addicted to news

 I am addicted to news, you are addicted to news, we are all addicted to news.